 What Do Dwarf South American Cichlids Eat?

 Captive bred Dwarf South American Cichlids will thrive on Aqueon Tropical Flakes, Tropical Color Flakes, Tropical Granules, Shrimp Pellets and Cichlid Pellets.
 Wild caught specimens can be finicky and may require live foods at first, but with patience, they will accept frozen and dry foods.
 For best results, feed a variety of high-quality foods and rotate your fishes’ diet daily.
 Feed only what your fish can consume in 2 to 3 minutes, once or twice a day.

 Dwarf South American Cichlids Breeding Level – Intermediate

-Spawning Dwarf South American Cichlids should be done in a dedicated breeding aquarium, with no other fish present.
+Spawning Dwarf South American Cichlids is best done in a dedicated breeding aquarium with no other fish present.
 They typically spawn in crevices, caves or other secluded areas.
 Eggs are laid on a hard, flat surface.
 Some species practice bi-parental care, while others may require removing the male after spawning as the females can become aggressive.